Tay-j/2020/README.md

 # 2020
 Research assistant documentation

-TO DO - as of 3 Feb
+TO DO - as of 4 Feb
+- wait for Erandee to attempt database/model query & phasing more genomes

+As of 3 Feb
-- Attempt more families/variants
+- Attempt more families/variants // WIP
-- Complete import of markers
+- Complete import of markers // DONE

 As of 31 Jan
-- Import markers// WIP
+- Import markers// DONE for FAME1
 - Import pathogenic mutations// DONE for FAME1

 As of 30 Jan